hmanchev/ui5-uiveri5/README.md

-# visualtestjs
+# UIVeri5 (visualtestjs)

 ## Introduction
-Visualtesjs is a visual and application testing framework for UI5-based applications.
+UIVeri5 is a visual and application testing framework for UI5-based applications.
 It is using [webdriverjs](https://code.google.com/p/selenium/wiki/WebDriverJs) to drive a real browser and interacts with your application as a real user would.
 Visualtestjs is heavily inspired and based on [Protractor](http://www.protractortest.org/) and brings most of its benefits to UI5 applications.